lbl-srg/MPCPy/doc/userGuide/source/exodata.rst

     control.data = {"Control Variable Name" : mpcpy.Variables.Timeseries}

-The control variable names should match those of the model.
+The control variable names should match the control input variables of the model.

 Classes
 -------